2. Spatial interactions on a grid

 - Whether the patch is a C-player or D-player.
 For efficiency and code readability we can use a boolean variable to this end, which we can call C-player? and which will take the value true or false.

-- Whether the patch was a C-player or a D-player before it revised and updated its strategy.
-This is needed because we want to model synchronous updating, i.e. we want all agents to change their strategy at the same time.
-To do this, we need to keep in memory the strategy of every agent before the first agent switches strategy.
-For this purpose, we may use the boolean variable C-player-last?.
+- Whether the patch will be a C-player or a D-player after its revision.
+For this purpose, we may use the boolean variable C-player?-after-revision.
+This is needed because we want to model synchronous updating, i.e. we want all patches to change their strategy at the same time.
+To do this, first we will ask all patches to compute the strategy they will adopt after the revision and, once all patches have computed their next strategy, we will ask them all to switch to it at the same time.

 - The total payoff obtained by the patch playing with its neighbours.
 We can call this variable payoff.